FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 to identify the individual strategies.
 (At one time TargetStrategy(847) was intended to carry this information.
 However, most providers use a user-defined field for this purpose.)
-For example to indicate that tag 5009 will be used to identify strategies the Strategies element would be written as
+For example to indicate that tag 5009 will be used to identify strategies the `Strategies` element would be written as

 ```xml
 <Strategies strategyIdentifierTag="25009"/>
 ```
 \
-Parameters for each strategy are defined via Parameter elements.
+Parameters for each strategy are defined via `Parameter` elements.
-Validation rules are defined via StrategyEdit elements.
+Validation rules are defined via `StrategyEdit` elements.
 Each strategy can have any number of parameters or validation rules.
 An algorithm can have only one section where the layout of the controls is defined.
-A layout is defined via the StrategyLayout element.
-So if we look deeper into the strategy definition we'll see that it follows the hierarchy:
+A layout is defined via the `StrategyLayout` element.
+So when looking deeper into the strategy definition, one can see that it follows the hierarchy:

 ```xml
 <Strategy>